Bauers hits for cycle as Indians blow out Tigers

 Indians starter Adam Plutko (3-1) gave up three runs, two earned, on five hits and struck out six in six innings.

 Miguel Cabrera and Brandon Dixon homered for Detroit, which has lost nine of its last 12 games.
-Tigers starter Ryan Carpenter was pounded for eight runs, six earned, on eight hits in three-plus innings.
-Carpenter (1-4) also walked four batters.
+Tigers starter Ryan Carpenter (1-4) was pounded for eight runs, six earned, on eight hits in three-plus innings.
+Carpenter also issued four walks.

 Detroit tied it in the bottom of the inning on back-to-back homers from Cabrera and Dixon.
 JaCoby Jones used his speed to manufacture a run in the third.
 He hit into a fielder's choice but raced all the way to third on a throwing error by Lindor.
 Jones scored on Christin Stewart's sacrifice fly, giving the Tigers a short-lived 3-2 advantage.

 The first six Cleveland batters reached base in the fourth before Carpenter was pulled.
 Martin ripped his three-run homer to right off a Carpenter fastball.
-A pair of singles and a walk loaded the bases before Buck Farmer replaced Carpenter.
+Two singles and a walk loaded the bases before Buck Farmer replaced Carpenter.

 Second baseman Harold Castro made an error, allowing two runs to score.
 Perez doubled home the next two runs before Bauers powered his first triple of the season to left-center, knocking in Perez to give the Indians 10-3 lead.